nukleros/operator-builder/README.md

 In the `spec`, the following fields are required:

-- `domain`: This must be a globally unique name that will not be used by other organizations or groups.
+- `api.domain`: This must be a globally unique name that will not be used by other organizations or groups.
 It will contain groups of API types.
-- `apiGroup`: This is a logical group of API types used as a namespacing mechanism for your APIs.
+- `api.group`: This is a logical group of API types used as a namespacing mechanism for your APIs.
-- `apiVersion`: Provide the intiial version for your API.
+- `api.version`: Provide the intiial version for your API.
-- `apiKind`: The name of the API type that will represent the workload you are managing with this operator.
+- `api.kind`: The name of the API type that will represent the workload you are managing with this operator.
 - `resources`: An array of filenames where your static manifests live.
 List the relative path from the workload manifest to all the files that contain the